Post by Graveyardbride on Sept 7, 2016 0:30:26 GMT -5

 August 23, 1926: The Death and Return of Rudolph Valentino

-The year 1925 found screen idol Rudolph Valentino (born May 6, 1895) heavily in debt and having little choice but to star in a sequel to The Sheik, a rôle he despised.
-The Son of the Sheik – based on Edith Maude Hill’s romance novel of the same name – premiered July 8, 1926, at Los Angeles’ Million Dollar Theater, after which Rudy and his agent, George Ullman, set off on a cross-country tour to promote the film which was scheduled for nationwide release September 5, 1926.
+The year 1925 found screen idol Rudolph Valentino (born May 6, 1895) heavily in debt and having little choice but to star in a sequel to The Sheik, a role he despised.
+The Son of the Sheik – based on Edith Maude Hill’s romance novel of the same name – premiered July 8, 1926, at The Million Dollar Theater in Los Angeles.
+Immediately thereafter, Rudy and his agent, George Ullman, set off on a cross-country tour to promote the film which was scheduled for nationwide release September 5, 1926.

 By the time the two reached New York, the city was in the midst of a heat wave.
 They checked into the Ambassador Hotel and on Sunday, July 25, Valentino made an appearance at the Mark Strand Theater at 1579 Broadway, where The Son of the Sheik was premiering.
 The temperature was close to 100°, but the crowd took no heed as they formed a double line stretching all the way to 8th Avenue.
 As the superstar exited the movie palace, women clawed and ripped at his clothing, snatching his handkerchief and tearing off his necktie, the buttons on his coat and even his cufflinks.
 When he finally reached the relative safety of the car, one crazed woman jumped onto the running board and attempted to enter the vehicle.
 Such was the appeal of the “Latin Lover.”